-I’ve been researching using node as a back end for a few months now and SO MANY node articles, courses and project “starters” on GitHub suggest using JWT on your client facing API as a session token.
+So many articles, courses and project “starters” on GitHub suggest using JSON Web Token (JWT) on your client facing API as a session token.

-The idea is that token has all the details about the user and their permissions for resources on your API stored in it.
-Your API doesn’t have to hit another resource to get data when the user sends a valid JWT with a request for some resource.
+The benefit of a JWT is that token has all the details about the user and their permissions for resources stored in it.
+Your API doesn’t have to hit another resource like a database to get permission data when the user sends a valid JWT.

-This is in comparison to a simple session ID.
+This is in comparison to using a simple session ID.
 Using this mechanism the Session ID is sent to the client, usually in a cookie.
-Which the client sends back to your server with each subsequent request.
-The server validates the session ID against a list it keeps in your database.
-Then it looks up whatever it needs to about the user to fulfil the request.
-In this scenario all state apart from the session ID remains on the server/database.
+The server validates the session ID against a list cache it keeps.
+Then it looks up whatever it needs to about the current user to fulfil the request.
+In this scenario all state apart from the session ID remains on the backend server/database.

 This doesn't mean JWT is the best solution for simple web client -> backend sessions on a web application.

-If you’re building a client server web application and you expect less than ummm say 4,000 requests per minute to the database, then the LOWEST paid ($50/month) tier Postgres and a cheap dyno on Heroku can handle that for you no problem.
+If you’re building a client/server web application and you expect less than ummm say 4,000 requests per minute to the database, then the LOWEST paid tier Postgres and a cheap $5 or $10 digital ocean droplet can handle that for you no problem.
 You don’t need stateless anything and you don’t even need memcached or Redis.

-Unless you’re expecting significant scale then for almost any company’s product you can scale up database sessions until you have enough cash and engineering talent to add something else like distributed services and JWT.
+Unless you’re expecting serious scale then for most company’s products you can have sessions and scale up hardware until you have enough cash and engineering bandwidth to add something else like distributed services and JWT.
 Don’t prematurely optimise for problems that don't exist.

 It’s VERY difficult to avoid state in a useful client to server web application.
 Do you really retrieve nothing else about your user from the DB on each request?
 No role changes or payment status changes might have occurred since the JWT was issued?
 No intersections between the user and the specific request at all?